Employment in the Sports Industry for Veterans

 The Tennessee Promise Scholarship has been expanded to make community college free for all adults in the state of Tennessee.
 Learn more.

-Maximizing Your Thrift Savings Plan Retirement Fund All government employees are uniquely positioned to set themselves up for a great retirement.
+Maximizing Your Thrift Savings Plan Retirement Fund All government employees are uniquely positioned to prepare for retirement.
 How?
 Through the Thrift Savings Plan (TSP).
-The TSP offers the same type of savings and tax benefits that many private corporations provide their employees under their 401-K plans.
-(Learn the full ins and…
+The TSP offers the same types of savings and tax benefits that many private corporations provide their employees through 401 (k) plans.
+(Learn the full ins and outs of the TSP…

 After the military you may be eligible to receive unemployment insurance through the Unemployment Compensation for Ex-Servicemembers Program or UCX.
 Learn more.